 There are a number of events that take place at this monument.

-Book a hotel room in Leicester at Holiday Inn Leicester Wigston, a few minutes away from the Abbey and lots of other unique experiences!Book Now
+Book a hotel room in Leicester at Holiday Inn Leicester Wigston, just 30 minutes away from the Leicester Abbey and lots of other unique experiences!Book Now